wso2/docs-mi/en/docs/learn/examples/endpoint-examples/using-dynamic-recepient-list-endpoints-2.md

-# Routing a Message to a Dynamic List of Recipients and Aggregating Responses
+# How to route messages to a Dynamic List of Recipients and aggregate responses
 This example demonstrates message routing to a set of dynamic endpoints and aggregate responses.

 The sample configuration routes a cloned copy of a message